 Procedure

 Participants were blind to their random assignment to a high norm condition or a low norm condition.
 The participants in the high norm condition were told that on average most people knew 75% of the words on our word lists, while the participants in the low norm condition were lead to believe that on average college students knew only 25% of the words.
-It was expected that if social norms played a role in faking then participants in the high norm condition would have higher faking scores.
+It was expected that if social norms played a role in overclaiming then participants in the high norm condition would have higher overclaiming scores.

-Study two also examined the possibility that fake scores might be the result of instructional ambiguity.
-Therefore while the first set of words in the word knowledge task asked participants to identify if they did or did not know or use each word, for the second set of words, participants were explicitly asked (yes or no) whether they could define the words.
+Study two also examined the possibility that overclaiming scores might be the result of instructional ambiguity.
+Therefore while the first set of words in the word knowledge task asked participants to identify if they did or did not know or use each word, for the second set of words, participants were explicitly asked (yes or no) whether they could define or provide a synonym for each of the presented words.

 Following WKT-1, participants were given the SES, followed by WKT-2 and then the word knowledge task “test” where they were asked to give a brief definition or synonym for both WKT-1 and WKT-2 lists of words.
 Participants were instructed that there was no need to guess on this portion of the task.
-Two separate “fake scores” were established for the change of instructions between the first list and the second list.
+Two separate “overclaiming scores” were established for the change of instructions between the first list and the second list.

 Results

-Faking was scored as described for study 1.
-The mean fake score for the WKT-1 words with the “know/use” instructions, (“fake 1”), was 6.76 with a standard deviation of 5.63.
-The second list of words with the “definition/synonym” instructions, (“fake 2”), produced an average fake score of 7.46 with a standard deviation of 4.61..
-It was determined that changing instructions had a significant effect on faking (f (1, 47) = 5.08, p= 0.03) in that faking scores increased when given more explicit instructions in WKT-2.
-(Figure) .
+Overclaiming was scored as described for study 1.
+The mean overclaiming score for the WKT-1 words with the “know/use” instructions, (“overclaiming 1”), was 6.76 with a standard deviation of 5.63.
+The second list of words with the “definition/synonym” instructions, (“overclaiming 2”), produced an average overclaiming score of 7.46 with a standard deviation of 4.61..
+It was determined that changing instructions had a significant effect on overclaiming (f (1, 47) = 5.08, p= 0.03) in that overclaiming scores increased when given more explicit instructions in WKT-2.
+(Figure 2) .

-To determine the effect of norm and instruction conditions across fake score 1 and 2, a mixed design ANOVA was used.
-Participants in the high norm condition faked significantly more than participants in the low norm condition (F=) However, there was also a significant interaction, such that the effect of norm only occurred for fake score 1 (f (1, 47) = 5.08, p= 0.02) but not fake score 2 (f (1, 46)= 4.26,
+To determine the effect of norm and instruction conditions across overclaiming score 1 and 2, a mixed design ANOVA was used.
+Participants in the high norm condition overclaimingd significantly more than participants in the low norm condition (F=) However, there was also a significant interaction, such that the effect of norm only occurred for overclaiming score 1 (f (1, 47) = 5.08, p= 0.02) but not overclaiming score 2 (f (1, 46)= 4.26,

 p= 0.46).

+Figure 2…..

 The mean SES score was 32.51 points with a standard deviation of 5.68.
 The mean SES score for females was 31.79 with a standard deviation of 5.31, and male participants mean SES score was 33.48 with a standard deviation of 6.15.
 The mean SES score for participants assigned to the high norm condition compared to participants in the low norm condition group had a mean SES score and standard deviations that were not significantly different.
-Potential gender differences across both fake score 1 and fake score 2 were assessed with unpaired t-tests.
+Potential gender differences across both overclaiming score 1 and overclaiming score 2 were assessed with unpaired t-tests.
 It was determined that there were not no significant differences .

-A simple regression was used to assess the relationship of self-esteem scores to fake scores.
-The results indicated there was not a significant relationship between SES scores and fake score 1 or fake score 2
+A simple regression was used to assess the relationship of self-esteem scores to overclaiming scores.
+The results indicated there was not a significant relationship between SES scores and overclaiming score 1 or overclaiming score 2

 Discussion